Amii911/phase-1-project/README.md

 This web application uses JavaScript, HTML, and CSS.

 # Credits:
-Open Brewery DB is a free dataset and API with public information on breweries.
+API provided by Open Brewery DB; a free dataset and API with public information on breweries.

 https://www.openbrewerydb.org/documentation